-However, as per the recent data of India Meteorological Department (IMD) it has been replaced by Mahabaleshwar which is in Mawsynram.
-But still, due to the presence of a great variety of flora and fauna, Cherrapunji has successfully remained in the travel bucket list of the wanderers.
+However, as per the recent data of the India Meteorological Department (IMD) it has been replaced by Mahabaleshwar which is in Mawsynram.
+But still, due to the presence of a great variety of flora and fauna, Cherrapunji has successfully remained on the travel bucket list of the wanderers.

 It is a great place to explore the local culture and have a taste of nature’s beauty in the form of valleys, breathtaking waterfalls and so many other things which allure your heart with a certain sense of happiness.